anrichp/Dissertation/Project Proposal/Research Methods/Research Methods Notes.md

 - The quantitative aspect is emphasise that measurement is fundemental since it gives connection between observation and the formalisation of the model, theory and hypothesis.

 ### Qualitative Research Methods

+- Origin in social sciences.
+- Concerned with increasing out understanding of an area, rather than producing an explanation for it.
+- A problem is studied in a unique setting and identifying problems in organisations.
+- Repeatability is no always possible.